Has your home undergone foundation repair lately?

 Once the six week period is over, make a list of all the problems that need to be solved.
 Check your walls, ceilings, floors and landscaping situation.
 See if there are any new cracks or structural flaws that have appeared while you waited out the six weeks.

 Then, it’s time to prioritize these issues according to their seriousness and impact on your home’s aesthetics.
-Whenever in doubt, get in touch with a professional to reflect on the list and prioritize more efficiently.
+Whenever in doubt, get in touch with a professional remodeler to reflect on the list and prioritize more efficiently.

 #4: Watch Out for Typical Problems